Dorzolamide (Into the eye)

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, an eye infection, or other eye problems.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, an eye infection, or other eye problems (including a history of eye surgery).
 Tell your doctor if you are allergic to sulfa drugs.

 Possible Side Effects While Using This Medicine